Style

 Credit: Viv Yapp

 You know those trinkets you find in a vintage store that are so cool, but you have no idea where to put them?
-Turns out, they’ll make an excellent addition to your awkward corner.
-Let this storage rack in designer Emily Rickard’s Bristol home show you the way.
+This awkward corner idea is perfect for those, as seen by this storage rack in designer Emily Rickard’s Bristol home.

 If you want to bring a little more you into your space, fill your empty corner with items that are special to you.
 Kelli Collins added a surfboard to her tropical home, but a guitar or rolls of leftover fabric will work wonders, too.

-More times than not, a television set finds its home in the center of the room.
+More times than not, a TV finds its home in the center of the room.
 But, if you want to cut down on screen time, try inching it closer to the corner, as Michelle Jones did in her Toronto home.
-Trust us: This unconventional design move pays off.
+Trust me: This unconventional design move pays off.

 Have a furry little friend at home?
 Place a scratching tree or dog bed in the corner of your room.
 (Spoiler alert: It’ll look ten times cuter when your little pooch is curled up there!)
 In her San Francisco rental, Geraldine Silva mastered the look for her dog, Marni.